-Holly W. Samuelson is an Assistant Professor at the Harvard Graduate School of Design (GSD).
+Holly W. Samuelson (DDes, AIA, LEED) is an Assistant Professor at the Harvard Graduate School of Design (GSD).
 She teaches architectural technology courses, specializing in the energy and environmental performance of buildings.

-Samuelson’s courses include Environmental Systems in Architecture (a required core lecture class), Energy Simulation for Design, Daylighting, and Environment, Economics, & Enterprise.
-She consults in the core architecture studios, serves regularly on design juries, and teaches courses in the Harvard Graduate School of Design/Harvard Business School executive education programs.
+Samuelson’s courses include Environmental Systems in Architecture (a required core lecture class); Energy Simulation; Daylighting; and Environment, Economics, & Enterprise.
+She serves regularly on design juries and teaches courses in the Harvard Graduate School of Design/Harvard Business School executive education programs.
 She has taught professional workshops on green building rating systems nationally and internationally.

 Samuelson earned a Doctor of Design and Master in Design Studies with distinction from Harvard Graduate School of Design where she was awarded the Gerald M. McCue medal.
 She earned a Bachelor of Architecture with honors from Carnegie Mellon where she was awarded the American Institute of Architects Henry Adams Gold Medal.